xinjuezou-whi/whi_mongodb_server/README.md

 1. Go to the official download [website](https://www.mongodb.com/try/download/community).
 In the "MongoDB Community Server Download" section, select version "3.6.23", platform "Ubuntu 16.04 ARM 64", package "tgz":
    ![image](https://github.com/xinjuezou-whi/whi_mongodb_server/assets/72239958/61a6f480-47d4-4040-85fb-ccaef7c6c8b3)

+   > NOTE: if your Ubuntu is later than 18.04, please select version 7.0.6.
+Meanwhile, replace the following contents that are related to the selected package

-2. Extract files with the following command:
+3. Extract files with the following command:

    ```
    tar -zxvf mongodb-linux-aarch64-ubuntu1604-3.6.23.tgz
    ```

-3. Add the MongoDB's path to environment by editing bashrc:
+4. Add the MongoDB's path to environment by editing bashrc:

    ```
    nano ~/.bashrc